nmquijada/tormes/README.md

 <br>

-This is an example of how the metadata file should look like:
+This is an example of how the metadata file should looks like:

 Samples | Read1 | Read2 | Description1 | Description2 |
 ------- | ----- | ----- | ------------ | ------------ |